cachemeoutside/docs/docs/books/atomichabits.md

 * The most effective way to change your habits is to focus not on what you want to achieve, but on who you wish to become
 * Your identity emerges out of your habits.
 Every action is a vote for the type of person you wish to become
 * Becoming the bets version of yourself requires you to continuously edit your beliefs, and to upgrade and expand your identity
-* The real reason habits matter is not because theyt can get better results (although they can do that), but because they can change your beliefs about yourself
+* The real reason habits matter is not because they can get better results (although they can do that), but because they can change your beliefs about yourself
 #### My takeaway
 * Changing habits is challenging for two reasons
     * We try to change the wrong thing